Webhook Integration Guide

 # - Trigger other workflows

-elif event_type == 'geofence_exit':
+elif event_type == 'exit':

-device_name = event['device']['name']
+device_name = event['device_name']

-geofence_name = event['geofence']['name']
+geofence_name = event['geofence_name']

 print(f"🚪 {device_name} exited {geofence_name}")